yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 ![Failed markdown lint checks](/Images/contributing/failed_checks.png)

 {{< alert title="Note" >}}
 If you are using Netlify CMS, you do not need to worry about these failures, and you are not expected to fix them as it usually requires knowledge of Markdown.
-The project maintainers will fix these errors when we review your contribution.
+The project maintainers will fix these errors when reviewing your contribution.
 {{< /alert >}}

 ### Draft pages in Netlify CMS

 If you made a contribution using Netlify CMS and it was not merged and published for some reason (for example, if it was a test contribution), the project maintainers will close the underlying pull request.
-However, the draft version of the page containing your changes will continue to be available in the CMS **Workflow** view.
+However, the draft version of the page containing your changes will continue to be available in **Drafts** column of the CMS **Workflow** view.

 To abandon the changes permanently, click **Delete changes** to delete the draft: